 Each species in the guide is fully illustrated with high magnification colour photos of the dorsal & ventral habitus, head and male genitalia (plus additional colour morphs or variations where possible), and a review of taxonomic synonyms, ESC & ESA approved common names, and all known larval host plants is provided in addition to thorough morphological diagnoses, characters useful for differentiating similar species, and notes on species abundance, habitat preference and economic importance.
 On top of all this, we’ve also included a number of other tools and resources to help with species-level identification in the absence of keys.
 Take a look at the Emerald Ash Borer page to see what to expect throughout:

-So how & when can you get your copy?
-Field Guide to the Jewel Beetles of Northeastern North America is set to be released in both English and French editions in Q1 2013, and best of all, it’s completely FREE.
-Yes — totally, 100% FREE.
-All you need to do is email me (email@example.com) your mailing address to reserve your copy, and the Canadian Food Inspection Agency will cover the shipping costs (including internationally)!
+So how can you get your copy?
+The Field Guide to the Jewel Beetles of Northeastern North America is now available by calling 1-800-442-2342.
+The CFIA is making this field guide completely FREE.
+Yes — totally, 100% FREE, including international shipping.
 This book won’t be available through traditional or online bookstores, so we need your help in spreading the word about it.
 If you know researchers/naturalists/citizen scientists who may find this field guide useful, please let them know how they can get copies of their own, because we’d love to see the book in the hands of anyone with an interest in natural history and entomology!

 If you have any questions about the field guide, please don’t hesitate to ask, either in the comments below or via email, and my co-authors and I hope you enjoy using it as much as we enjoyed creating it!